panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 }
 ```

-Inside the function, `keys1` and `keys2` are arrays containing correspondigly the property names of `object1` and `object2`.
+Inside the function, `keys1` and `keys2` are arrays containing correspondingly the property names of `object1` and `object2`.

 `for` cycle iterates over the keys, and compares each property of `object1` and `object2` for equality `object1[k1] !== object2[k2]`.

-Now using the shallow equality you could check object of many properties:
+Now using the shallow equality you could check the object of many properties:

 ```javascript
 const hero1 = {